Skip to content

 • Establish fair value: Our cash offer provides a market value reference for negotiations

-• Close quickly: If heirs agree, we can close in 7-14 days
+• Close quickly: If heirs agree, we can close when title, payoff, access, and seller documents are ready

 • Work with probate: We coordinate with personal representatives and attorneys